 Most employees spend 2 hours a week, that’s one whole day a month, dealing with conflict in the workplace – that could be the involvement in a disagreement or managing conflict between coworkers.

-Common causes of conflict at work include conflicting goals, perceptions, personal styles, or conflict of values.
-As you can see, conflict is not limited to large disagreements or arguments.
+Common causes of conflict at work include differing goals, perceptions, personal styles or values.
+Conflict is not limited to large disagreements or arguments.
 It can be caused by what appear to be simple processes like assigning tasks and decision making.
 A lot of times poor communication is the culprit.

 Conflict management tools, such as the Thomas-Kilmann (TKI) and Myers-Briggs Type Indicator, are an effective starting point for addressing differences between people and their preferred methods for communication, approaching disagreements and decisions.